 Whatever form it takes, or whatever way it may disguise itself, the appearance of wisdom through self-imposed religion uncovers pride within and exposes a false humility - for it is stating that I can to all things through ME.

 God's way is the only way.
-Our only sufficiency against the perils of philosophy, legalism, religiosity and every other form human of reasoning is in Christ - for in Him are hidden ALL the treasures of true wisdom and godly knowledge.
-It is only through His sacrifice on the cross; faith in His finished work and humble submission to His authority in our lives, that we will become established in the faith and overcome the perils of the flesh.
+Our only sufficiency against the perils of philosophy, legalism, religiosity, and every other form of human of reasoning is in Christ - for in Him are hidden ALL the treasures of true wisdom and godly knowledge.
+It is only through His sacrifice on the Cross, faith in His finished work, and humble submission to His authority in our lives, that we will become established in the faith and overcome the perils of the flesh.